Azure/azure-sdk/docs/typescript/design.md

 {% include requirement/SHOULDNOT id="ts-no-ie11-support" %} support IE11.
 If you have a business justification for IE11 support, contact the [Architecture Board].

-{% include requirement/MUST id="ts-support-ts" %} compile without errors on all versions of TypeScript greater than 3.1.
+{% include requirement/MUST id="ts-support-ts" %} compile without errors on all versions of TypeScript that are less than 2 years old.
+This aligns with the support window of (Definitely Typed)[https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master#support-window], a popular repository of type definitions.

-While consumers are fast at adopting new versions of TypeScript, version 3.1 is used by Angular 7, which is still commonly used.
-Supporting older versions of TypeScript can be a challenge.
-There are two general approaches:

-1. Don't use new features.
-2. Use [`typesVersions`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-1.html#version-selection-with-typesversions), which might require manual effort to produce typings compatible with older versions based on the new typings.

-{% include requirement/MUST id="ts-register-dropped-platforms" %} get approval from the [Architecture Board] to drop support for any platform (except IE11 and Node 6) even if support isn't required.
+{% include requirement/MUST id="ts-register-dropped-platforms" %} get approval from the [Architecture Board] to drop support for any platform (except IE11) even if support isn't required.

 ## Namespaces, NPM Scopes, and Distribution Tags {#ts-namespace}